pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< learner-task-help >}}

+The line will be the same as the line you added at the end of the last chapter (to say the score after first setting it to zero).

+{{< learner-task-help >}}

 {{< jr-commit refresh-score-speech edit-script >}}

 {{< /learner-task >}}

-### Making the Apple broadcast the message
+### Making the apple broadcast the message

 This code is correct, but so far nobody is broadcasting the `award-point` message, and so our code never runs.

-As we said earlier, the Apple needs to broadcast this message when it’s caught by the bowl.
+As we said earlier, the apple needs to broadcast this message when it’s caught by the bowl.

 {{< learner-task >}}

-Add some code to the right script **in your Apple sprite** which broadcasts the `award-point` message when it’s caught.
+Add some code to the right script **in your `Apple` sprite** which broadcasts the `award-point` message when it’s caught.

+{{< learner-task-help >}}

+Make sure you choose the `Apple` sprite!

+{{< learner-task-help >}}

+Think carefully about what section of your code runs when the apple is caught — remember that our code checks for this by asking whether the apple is touching the bowl.

 {{< learner-task-help >}}